 Kubernetes(K8s) is now commonplace in most organisations.
 If it’s not, then it’s definitely being looked at as an option for the near future.
 There is still an air of magic around deploying to the “cluster” which takes just a simple yaml file containing the all to common docker image.
 As simple to produce locally as it is via any major vendor, your scaleable, self healing application is then published to the world.

-As Kubernetes has become more refined over the past 5 years, more lightweight options have turned up making it even more viable to “own your own” K8s cluster on just a set of Rasp.
+As Kubernetes has become more refined, more lightweight options have turned up making it even more viable to “own your own” K8s cluster on just a set of Rasp.
 Pi’s lying around.
 Steps below show how you can put one together.

 Key steps: